A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Photometric Redshifts

-To summarize our findings, although FIR data alone do not provide accurate redshifts, we observe that combining them with the optical/NIR data tends to reduce the rate of outliers.
-However, no photo-z method tested here is able to reduce the outlier fraction for DSFGs below 20\%, even with high-quality JWST data and FIR data included.
+{To summarize, for objects with $K_s < 23$ and which have $Q\leq3$ in the \citetalias{straatman16} catalog, we find that the \citetalias{straatman16} {\tt EAZY} redshifts are the most accurate.
+For the remainder, {\tt MAGPHYS} appears to perform best.
+We reiterate, however,} that no photo-z method tested here is able to reduce the outlier fraction for DSFGs below 20\%, even with high-quality JWST data and FIR data included.
 This emphasizes the necessity of deep spectroscopy for future large DSFG surveys.